thengl/GeoMLA/README.md

 rm.prec <- rm.prec[complete.cases(rm.prec[,c("PRCP","elev_1km","cdate")]),]
 ```

-Fitting of RFsp follow the same framework as used in all other examples.
+Further fitting of RFsp for this spacetime data follows the same framework as used in all other examples previously.
 Based on this model, we can generate predictions through the space-time domain of interest, which typically results in producing time-series of raster maps as indicated below.

 ![figure](./RF_vs_kriging/results/st_prec/Fig_st_prec_predictions.png) *Figure: Spatiotemporal observations (points) and predictions of daily rainfall in mm for four day in February using the RFsp method: (above) predictions, (below) standard deviation of prediction errors estimated using the ranger package.*

 Note from the maps above that some hot spots in the prediction error maps from previous days might propagate to other days, which indicates spatiotemporal connection between values.
-This shows that RFsp connects space and time in a similar way as the model-based geostatistics.
+This shows that RFsp considers space and time in a similar way as the model-based geostatistics i.e. as a continuous space.

+One disadvantage of fitting spatiotemporal models using station data is that the actual accuracy of this models need to be assessed using leave-locations-out cross-validation (Meyer, Reudenbach, Hengl, Katurji, & Nauss, 2018), otherwise RF might give an overoptimistic estimate of the actual accuracy.
+This happens because RF learns also from "location" so that the realistic estimate of accuracy can often be [significantly lower](https://pat-s.github.io/sperrorest/articles/spatial-modeling-use-case.html) than if this issue is ignored.

 In summary, Random Forest seems to be suitable for generating spatial and spatiotemporal predictions.
 Computing time, however, can be a cumbersome and working with data sets with &gt;&gt;200 point locations (hence &gt;&gt;200 buffer distance maps) is problably not yet recommended.
+Also cross-validation of accuracy of predictions produced using RFsp needs to be implemented using leave-location-out CV to account for spatial autocorrelation in data.
 For all other details please refer to the paper.

 References
 ----------